 Both clients offer the same functionality.
 This is great, as Mac users often get the short end of the stick when it comes to features.

 The Android App

-Available for Android 4.2+, this app can be installed from the Google Play store or downloaded directly as an .apk file.
+This VPN is Available for Android 4.2+, and can be installed from the Google Play store or downloaded directly as an .apk file.
 This is great news for anti-Google privacy heads.